kbase/dts/README.md

   capabilities
 * `DTS_JDP_SECRET`: a string containing a shared secret that allows the DTS to authenticate with the JGI Data Portal

+Alternatively, you can run tests against mock services without the above environment variables set by setting `DTS_TEST_WITH_MOCK_SERVICES=true`